sjmikler/pytorch-symbolic/docs/README.md

 * Learn Pytorch Functional in an interactive way
 * See visualizations of graphs that are created under the hood
-* Try the package out before installing it (Colab uses Python 3.6, so some features might not work)
+* Try the package out before installing it on your computer

 Click:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/gahaalt/pytorch-functional/blob/develop/gentle-introduction.ipynb)